Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - ViewBag is a type object
 - ViewBag is limited to the current request only.
-- ViewBag is used to pass any temporary data from action method to the View(with the same name only!!!) and we can display this data on View
+- ViewBag is used to pass any temporary data from action method to the View and we can display this data on View
 - ViewBag is valid only between the controller and the view that it returns — it does not persist/not working across redirects or RedirectToAction.
+- ViewBag, ViewData, and ModelState only persist within the same request, but a Redirect option triggers a new HTTP request, which wipes ViewBag, ViewData, and ModelState out.
 - ViewBag is typically used for passing non-critical, display-related data (e.g., dropdown list items, status messages).
 - This type of data binding is known as loosely binding.
 If you passing the data by using Viewbag and we using that data in the View (data binding with the View)<--it is loosly binding
 - Strongly binding is in controller when we pass the data with --> return View(data); to View.
 Located in controller action method